 HOW IS TOPSOIL PULVERIZED ?
-We use a Royer 264, a 6000 lb. diesel hydraulic-system machine specifically designed to shred, screen, pulverize, aerate, and compost organic material such as topsoil, compost, peat, sand, and loam in one single machine.
+We use a Royer 264, a 6000 lb. diesel hydraulic-system machine specifically designed to shred, screen, pulverize, aerate, and compost organic material such as topsoil, compost, peat, sand, and loam.

-Answer: Yes.
-We will load almost anything !
-We load hundreds of pick-ups every year that are of every size and kind.
-One tip is to make sure your tires are properly inflated before coming out.
-If you do need a tire aired up, we will be happy to do that for you.
+A valuable tip: make sure your tires are properly inflated before coming out.
+If you are not sure, we can check them for you.
+If you do need a tire aired up we will be happy to do that for you.

 Most 1/2 ton pickups, which include F150's and 1500's, can safely haul about 1 cubic yard (one ton) as a maximum limit.
-Pick-up trucks at 3/4 and 1 ton tend to haul as much as they can hold, which can be up to 2 cubic yards.
+Pick-up trucks at 3/4 tend to haul as much as they can hold, which can be up to 2 cubic yards.
+A full-size pickup will generally hold 2 - 3 scoops.
 Smaller pickup trucks like a 1/4 ton truck vary on their weight capacities.
 We load all trucks slowly and watch how they handle the weight.

 We sell topsoil by the cubic yard.